Azure/AML-Kubernetes/docs/ASH/README.md

 ## Troubleshooting

-If you face issues during Setup or Training, please check our [troubleshooting guide](troubleshooting.md).
+If you face issues during setup or experimenting, please check out [Limitations and known issues](../limitations-and-known-issues.md) and [Support](../../README.md#support) pages.